car hire Spain

 Cuenca and the Enchanted City

-Distance from Madrid: 165 kilometres
+Distance from Madrid: 165 km

 Cuenca is a well known medieval township in Castille, that is principally famous for the hanging houses which bend precariously over a precipice high above the valley.